expo/expo-brownfield-examples/README.md

 ## Integration steps

-Check commits inside each repo for detailed steps
+Check commits inside each repo for detailed steps, full instructions can be found in the [expo-brownfield documentation](https://docs.expo.dev/brownfield/overview/).

 ### Integrated